Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Supplemental data exist on PKs of the drug in children indicating that systemic exposure in adults and children are similar; and

-- Studies are provided that support the safety of the drug in pediatric patients.7
+- Studies are provided that support the safety of the drug in pediatric patients.12-14

-Studies relating activity of the drug to drug levels (pharmacodynamic data) in children also should be available if there is a concern that concentration-response relationships might be different in children.
+Studies relating drug activity to drug levels (pharmacodynamic data) in children also should be available if there is a concern that concentration-response relationships might be different in children.
 In many cases, evidence related to use of ARV drugs is substantially greater from adult studies (especially randomized clinical trials) than from pediatric studies.
-Therefore, for pediatric recommendations, the following rationale has been used when the quality of evidence from pediatric studies is limited.
+Therefore, for pediatric recommendations, the following rationale has been used when the quality of evidence from pediatric studies is limited:

 Quality of Evidence Rating I—Randomized Clinical Trial Data